Turkish Americans: Music

 Many prominent Turkish Americans have made lasting contributions to the American music industry.
 Ahmet Ertegun founded Atlantic Records, one of the most successful American independent music labels, in 1947.
 He was also a prime mover in starting the Rock and Roll Hall of Fame and Museum.
 In a music career marked by numerous lifetime achievement awards, he was inducted into the hall in 1987.

 In 1956, Ahmet Ertegun's older brother, Nesuhi Ertegun, joined Atlantic Records as vice-president of the company, attracting many of the most inventive jazz musicians of the era.

 By 1963, arranger, composer and record producer Arif Mardin joined the Ertegun brothers at Atlantic Records.
 Mardin was the winner of 12 Grammys, including two for best producer, non-classical (in 1976 and 2003).
 He retired from Atlantic Records in May 2001 and began a new corporate relationship as senior vice president and co-general manager of the EMI label Manhattan Records.
 Mardin was considered one of the most successful and significant behind-the-scenes figures in popular music in the last half-century.
 His son, Joe Mardin is also a record producer and arranger.

-Other notable musicians include the songwriter Oak Felder who was nominated for a 2015 Grammy Award for Best R&B Song for writing Usher's single "Good Kisser", he also produced two songs on the Alicia Keys album Girl on Fire which won the 2014 Grammy Award for Best R&B Album; the violinist and conductor Selim Giray is an Associate Professor of Violin, Viola and Chamber Music at Pittsburg State University; the composer Kamran Ince was awarded the Rome Prize, a Guggenheim Fellowship and the Lili Boulanger Memorial Prize; the composer Mehmet Ali Sanlıkol was nominated for a Grammy in 2014; and the composer Pinar Toprak has won two International Film Music Critics Association Awards for The Lightkeepers (2009) and The Wind Gods (2013).
+Other notable musicians include the songwriter Oak Felder who was nominated for a 2015 Grammy Award for Best R&B Song for writing Usher's single "Good Kisser", he also produced two songs on the Alicia Keys album Girl on Fire which won the 2014 Grammy Award for Best R&B Album; the violinist and conductor Selim Giray is an associate professor of Violin, Viola and Chamber Music at Pittsburg State University; the composer Kamran Ince was awarded the Rome Prize, a Guggenheim Fellowship and the Lili Boulanger Memorial Prize; the composer Mehmet Ali Sanlıkol was nominated for a Grammy in 2014; and the composer Pinar Toprak has won two International Film Music Critics Association Awards for The Lightkeepers (2009) and The Wind Gods (2013).

 Several notable Turkish American musicians have established their careers outside the United States; for example, the fusion jazz drummer Atilla Engin was active in Denmark; the singer, guitarist and songwriter Deniz Tek was a founding member of the Australian rock group Radio Birdman; and the singer Özlem Tekin has released most of her songs in Turkey.

+Rosalyn Tureck was a Turkish American pianist and harpsichordist and was among the founders of the Music Academy of the West.